Absence Seizure -

 see individual education plan

-The International League Against Epilepsy (ILAE) is the world’s preeminent association of physicians and other health professionals working toward a world where no person’s life is limited by epilepsy.
+The International League Against Epilepsy (ILAE) is the world’s pre-eminent association of physicians and other health professionals working in the field of epilepsy.

 the state of being diminished, weakened, or damaged, especially mentally or physically